tendermint/atom_one/PROPOSAL.md

    pass.

- * Any proposal to install a constitution for the Cosmos Hub must focus primarily on security, and secondarily on increasing adoption as measured by the number of paid transactions on the blockchains secured by ICS (interchain security), as well as enabling permissionless opt-in innovation in new zones.
+ * Any proposal to install a constitution for the Cosmos Hub must focus primarily on security, and secondarily on increasing the value of the blockspace secured by ATOM, as well as enabling permissionless opt-in innovation in new zones.
+The value of blockspace can be measure by fee paying transactions that pass through the distribution module and by other innovations like such blockproposer auctions, priority auctions, novel alternatives to fee markets, etc. The core goal is increasing the amount of value passed to stakers over time.

 Until the governance mechanism is improved to allow for this type of proposal, a proposal that requires a two thirds majority of YES votes as according to